-Validation rules are quite important especially at the time when the data quality has to be maintained.
+Validation rules in Salesforce are quite important especially at the time when the data quality has to be maintained.
 Data is an essential part of any organization and the quality of data that is inserted by the user can be improved easily by applying the validation rules.
 In these rules, records are saved if the input is fine, otherwise, in case of any conflict, the error is displayed and records are not saved.
 Salesforce applications can be created with the validation rules for that Salesforce has provided certain features.
-In this article, we will discuss the steps that are followed to create these validation rules in Salesforce and you can work on your knowledge about Validation rules and how to create them by following a self-learning tutorial.
+This article will throw a lot of light on the steps that are followed to create these validation rules in Salesforce and you can work on your knowledge about Validation rules and how to create them by following a self-learning tutorial.
 So, go for it and begin the learning process.

 You must know the brief detail on what are validation rules in Salesforce before you can tackle the part about learning on how to create them.
-Validation rules in Salesforce are used to test that whether the data that is entered by the user follow and meet the standards that are specified by you before the step to save the records.
-The rules of validation may contain expressions or formula that is used to evaluate the data, the rules may return Boolean values that can be true or false.
+Validation rules in Salesforce are used to test whether the data that is entered by the user follow and meet the standards that are specified by you before the step to save the records.
+The rules of validation may contain expressions or formulas that are used to evaluate the data, the rules may return Boolean values that can be true or false.
 In case, if the validation rule results in True value then an error message can also be displayed to show the rule validity.

 Now, you might have been familiar with the validation rules and why they are used.
 Mainly validation rules are used to validate the data that is being given by the user.
 The user can create one or more validation rules to validate data and if the rule violated, an error message is usually displayed on the screen.
 Some facts related or associated with validation rules are:

 Here in this section, we shall discuss how to create validation rules in Salesforce.
 Validation rules are not specific and the user can create the rule as and when required.
 For single or multiple fields, the rules can be created.
 Here we are going to discuss these rules and the way in which they are created.
-Below-listed steps are followed to create the validation rules for any Salesforce applications:
+Below-listed steps are followed to create the validation rules in Salesforce for any Salesforce applications:

-- In the Salesforce application dashboard, go to the Setup and then select Object Manager and select Account afterwards.
+In the Salesforce application dashboard, go to the Setup and then select Object Manager and select Account afterward.

-- In Rule Name field, enter text like “Expiration Date is Required”.
+In the Rule Name field, enter text like “Expiration Date is Required”.

-- In Description box, enter the description like “Expiration date is required for the accounts that are valid”.
+In the Description box, enter the description like “Expiration date is required for the accounts that are valid”.

-- In the box of Error Condition Formula, you can enter following formula: Has Support Plan c = True && IS BLANK (Expiration Date c)
+In the box of Error Condition Formula, you can enter the following formula: Has Support Plan c = True && IS BLANK (Expiration Date c)

-- As per this formula, the condition “Has Support Plan c” and ISBLANK fields validates true then the error message that will be defined by the user be flashed otherwise it will not be displayed.
+As per this formula, the condition “Has Support Plan c” and ISBLANK fields validate true then the error message that will be defined by the user be flashed otherwise it will not be displayed.

 Now create opportunity validation rule to force users so that they can enter a close reason for the opportunity stage that is closed lost.
 Following steps are to be followed to create the opportunity rules in Salesforce: